 Latest Child Tax Credit payment delayed for some parents

-Some U.S. parents eagerly expecting their third enhanced Child Tax Credit payment this week say they haven't received the money as expected.
+Some U.S. parents eagerly expecting their third enhanced Child Tax Credit payment last week say they haven't received the money as expected.

-The IRS said the emergency relief, which Congress approved earlier this year as a way to help millions of households suffering the economic effects of the pandemic, was sent on Wednesday to 35 million families.
+The IRS said the emergency relief, which Congress approved earlier this year as a way to help millions of households suffering the economic effects of the pandemic, was sent September 15 to about 35 million families.
 Some people may receive the checks through the mail, which could take several days to weeks to arrive in mailboxes, or get a direct deposit to their bank account in a few days.

 "I looked at it as reliable — and it should be as reliable as my dad getting a Social Security check every month," said Tacey Harp, 38, a home phlebotomist in Banks, Oregon, who was expecting $500 to land in her account this week for her two children, who are 12 and 14.
 "I set up bills and orchestrated my budget around expecting that money."